stylelint-scss/stylelint-scss/src/rules/dollar-variable-colon-newline-after/README.md

 # dollar-variable-colon-newline-after

-Require a newline or disallow whitespace after the colon `$`-variable declarations.
+Require a newline after the colon in `$`-variable declarations.

 ```scss
 $box-shadow: